legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated July 14, 2017, the state investigator documented the facility's failure to "ensure lab results were in the medical record for [a resident] for their Physician to view."
 The state investigator reviewed a resident's lab results involving a PT (prothrombin time) INR (International normalization ratio) tests that can detect or diagnose a bleeding disorder or excessive clotting disorder.
 While there were test results for February 6, 2017, and February 16, 2017, as expected, "no other results for PT/INR were found in the medical record.
 There should have been PT/INR results for February 9, 2017, February 13, 2017, and February 20, 2017."
 The investigator interviewed a Registered Nurse Consultant who "verified the findings and called the lab and had the results facts to the facility.
 The registered nurse could not verify that the physician had reviewed the results due [because] they were not in the facility nor the resident's medical record."

 If you or your loved one suffered injury or harm while a resident at St. George Health Care Center, call the South Carolina nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 law offices now for advice, counsel, and representation.
-Our law firm fights aggressively on behalf of Dorchester County victims of mistreatment living in long-term facilities including nursing homes in St. George.
+Our network of attorneys fights aggressively on behalf of Dorchester County victims of mistreatment living in long-term facilities including nursing homes in St. George.
 Our skilled attorneys can work on your family's behalf to successfully resolve your financial recompense claim against all those who caused your loved one's harm.
 We file claims against nursing homes, medical centers, doctors and nursing staff.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through contingency fee arrangements.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.
 We provide every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Our team of attorneys can begin working for your family today to make sure you are adequately compensated for your damages.
 All information you share with our law offices will remain confidential.